AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-procedure.md

  - **Description** - (Optional) Enter a user-friendly description of the type.

- - **Base Type** - (Optional) To base the new type on an existing type, select the existing type from the dropdown.
+ - **Base Type** - (Optional) To base the new type on an existing standard type, select the existing type from the dropdown.
 The new type inherits the properties of the base type.
 Inherited properties are read only and cannot be modified.

 1. For each property to add to the type, select **Add Property** and complete the following fields: